php-vcr/php-vcr.github.io/documentation/_posts/2013-10-20-configuration.md

 PHP-VCR allows you to define your own request matchers as callback functions and combine them with existing ones.

     \VCR\\VCR::configue()
+        ->addRequestMatcher(
+            'custom_matcher',
-        ->addRequestMatcher('custom_matcher',function (\VCR\Request $first, \VCR\Request $second) {
+            function (\VCR\Request $first, \VCR\Request $second) {
                 // custom request matching
                 return true;
-        })
+            }
+        )
         ->enableRequestMatchers(array('method', 'url', 'custom_matcher'));

 ## White- and Blacklisting methods

-In special occursions, like a dedicated test scenario, you might want to exclude (blacklisting) or especially include (whitelisting) one or more methods throughout the test execution.
+In special occasions, like a dedicated test scenario, you might want to exclude (blacklisting) or especially include (whitelisting) one or more methods throughout the test execution.
-This can be achieved by registering the name of the methods to either the recognized Blacklist
+This can be achieved by registering the name of the methods to either the recognized blacklist:

-    \VCR\VCR::configure()
-        ->setBlackList(array('NameOfTheSpecialMethod'));

-or an available Whitelist

-    VCR\VCR::configure()
-        ->setWhiteList(array('NameOfTheSpecialMethod'));
+    \VCR\VCR::configure()->setBlackList(array('NameOfTheSpecialMethod'));

+or the provided whitelist:

+    VCR\VCR::configure()->setWhiteList(array('NameOfTheSpecialMethod'));

-You certainly can use both in one setup but be aware that a method set in the whitelist rules out the same method set on the blacklist and will be processed even when added to the blacklist.
+You certainly can use both in one setup, but be aware that a method set in the whitelist rules out the same method added to the blacklist and will be processed even when added to the blacklist.
-Both methods (setBlacklist() and setWhiteList()) do also follow the fluent interface mentioned above.
+Both methods (setBlacklist() and setWhiteList()) do also follow the fluent interface paradigm mentioned above.